London congestion charge

-Enforcement is primarily based on automatic number-plate recognition (ANPR).
 Transport for London (TfL) is responsible for the charge which has been operated by IBM since 2009.
 During the first ten years since the introduction of the scheme, gross revenue reached about £2.6 billion up to the end of December 2013.
 From 2003 to 2013, about £1.2 billion has been invested in public transport, road and bridge improvement and walking and cycling schemes.
 Of these, a total of £960 million was invested on improvements to the bus network.

-The congestion charging scheme possibly facilitated a 10% reduction in traffic volumes from baseline conditions, and an overall reduction of 11% in vehicle kilometres in London between 2000 and 2012, though these changes cannot be causally attributed to the congestion charge.
-Despite these gains, traffic speeds have also been getting progressively slower over the past decade, particularly in central London.
-TfL explains that the historic decline in traffic speeds is most likely due to interventions that have reduced the effective capacity of the road network to improve the urban environment, increase road safety and prioritise public transport, pedestrian and cycle traffic, as well as an increase in road works by utilities and general development activity since 2006.
-TfL concluded in 2006 that, while levels of congestion in central London are close to levels before the congestion charge was implemented, its effectiveness in reducing traffic volumes means that conditions would be worse without the congestion charging scheme, though later studies emphasise that causality has not been established.
+Introduction of congestion charging was followed by a 10% reduction in traffic volumes from baseline conditions, and an overall reduction of 11% in vehicle kilometres in London between 2000 and 2012, though this does not prove that the reductions are due to the congestion charge.
+Despite these gains, traffic speeds have been getting progressively slower, particularly in central London.
+TfL explains that the historic decline in traffic speeds is most likely due to interventions that have reduced the effective capacity of the road network in order to improve the urban environment, increase road safety and prioritise public transport, pedestrian and cycle traffic, as well as an increase in roadworks by utilities and general development activity since 2006.
+TfL concluded in 2006 that, while levels of congestion in central London were close to levels before the charge was implemented, its effectiveness in reducing traffic volumes means that conditions would be worse without the congestion charging scheme, though later studies emphasise that causality has not been established.